triton-inference-server/model_analyzer/docs/config_search.md

 In this mode, values for both `concurrency` and `model_config_parameters` needs to be specified.
 If no value for `concurrency` is specified, the default value, 1, will be used.
 This mode in comparison to the automatic mode, is not limited to `dynamic_batching` and `instance_count` config parameters.
-In this mode you have complete control over the config parameters and their range that you want to sweep.
+Using manual config search, you can create custom sweeps for every parameter that can be specified in the model configuration.
+Model Analyzer only checks the syntax of the `model_config_parameters` that is specified and cannot guarantee that the configuration that is generated is loadable by Triton.

 An example Model Analyzer Config that performs manual sweeping looks like below: